dblqr/arch/README.md

 - **Saturation**
   - How close the system is to resource limits.

-These metrics be collected from many sources across the stack like EKS, ALBs, RDS, DynamoDB, SQS, etc. and should be aggregated in monitoring and alerting tools like Cloudwatch, Datadog or visualization tools like Grafana.
+These metrics are collected from many sources across the stack like EKS, ALBs, RDS, DynamoDB, SQS, etc. and should be aggregated in monitoring and alerting tools like Cloudwatch, Datadog or visualization tools like Grafana.

 #### Application Logs